TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/global-config.md

 ![No-border](../../assets/global-example.png)

-In `globalConfig` above we have overwritten all the default values.
+In `globalConfig` above, we have overwritten all the default values.
 #
-That means that doesn't matter now if we use `error`, or `info` notification.
-All of them will now look the same.
+That means that doesn't matter now if we use `error` or `info` notification.
+All will now look the same.
-That is what `globalConfig` do.
+That is what `globalConfig` does.
 It overwrites properties for all the notifications.
 If we set there only `borderRadius` property for some value, then only `borderRadius` would be set global.
 Default values of all other properties would stay untouched:
 #

 ```jsx